 I will be adding participation questions in the pre-recorded short lecture videos.
 Participation is recommended, and it will be rewarded through bonus marks up to the total of two percentage points (2%) that will be added to the students' final grade.
 Participation will be monitored through an online tool Learning Catalytics.
-You will be able to participate in any Learning Catalytics session at any time throughout the semester at your own pace.
-The primary purpose of this tool in this class is to enhance the feedback mechanism between students and the instructor so that we can identify areas that may require special focus, and, of course, to motivate you to watch the pre-recorded lecture videos.
+You will be able to participate in any Learning Catalytics session at any time within the 28-day time window from the start date of each session.
+The start date of each session will be announced in MS Teams sessions.
+The primary purpose of Learning Catalytics in this class is to enhance the feedback mechanism between students and the instructor so that we can identify areas that may require special focus, and, of course, to motivate you to watch the pre-recorded lecture videos.
 You will be able to submit answers to the questions I ask in the lecture videos using Apple or Android smartphones and tablets, laptops, or through text message.
 Your participation grade will not depend on the correctness of your answers to the in-video questions.